caiocutrim/ViewTool/README.md

 # ViewTool
-Simple gem that shows copyrights on the view layer in ruby on rails
+Simple gem that shows copyrights information on the view layer

 ## Installation